steward25/Currency-Converter/README.md

-# Currency Converter
+# 💰 Currency Converter

 A simple Android app for converting currencies using real-time exchange rates.
 This app fetches data from an exchange rate API, allowing users to convert between different currencies and view supported currency codes.

-## Features
+## ✨ Features

 - **Currency Conversion**: Converts an amount of money from one currency to another using the latest exchange rates.
 - **Supported Currencies**: Displays a list of supported currencies and their codes.
 - **Offline Support**: Caches the conversion data locally using Room database, allowing offline usage of previously fetched data.
-- **Clean Architecture**: Implements a repository pattern for data fetching, with ViewModel and LiveData for UI updates.
+- **Clean Architecture**: Implements a repository pattern for data fetching, with ViewModel  and State/Flow for UI updates.
 - **Edge-to-Edge UI**: Utilizes modern Android UI principles, offering an immersive full-screen experience.

-## Technologies Used
+## 🛠️ Technologies Used

 - **Kotlin**: Programming language.
 - **Jetpack Compose**: For building the UI.